SoftwareBrothers/adminjs-dev/docs-src/tutorials/installation-instructions.md

 * {@link module:@admin-bro/hapi Hapi}
 * {@link module:@admin-bro/koa Koajs}

-In this tutorial I will present the simplest way of adding AdminBro to an express framework.
-If you want to launch AdminBro by other framework - see its documentation (above)
+In this tutorial, I will present the simplest way of adding AdminBro to an express framework.
+If you want to launch AdminBro by another framework - see its documentation (above)

 ### Express installation